charmed-kubernetes/kubernetes-docs/pages/k8s/scaling.md

 ---
-wrapper_template: "base-docs.html"
+wrapper_template: "base_docs.html"
 markdown_includes:
   nav: "shared/_side-navigation.md"
 context:
   title: "Scaling"
   description: Learn how various components of CDK can be horizontally scaled to meet demand or increase reliability.
-keywords: juju, scaling, add-unit, ha, high availability
-tags: [operating]
-sidebar: k8smain-sidebar
-permalink: scaling.html
-layout: [base, ubuntu-com]
-toc: False
 ---

-The **Canonical Distribution of Kubernetes<sup>&reg;</sup>** has been designed to be flexible enough to efficiently run your workloads.
+The **Charmed Distribution of Kubernetes<sup>&reg;</sup>** has been designed to be flexible enough to efficiently run your workloads.
 Various components of **CDK** can be horizontally scaled to meet demand or to increase reliability, as detailed below.

 ## kubernetes-master